aravind-pg/aravind-pg.github.io/index.md

 # Aravind Gollakota

 I am an ML research engineer at Apple, working broadly on principled methods for reliable machine learning, including uncertainty quantification and related topics.
-My background is in computational learning theory and theoretical computer science.
+My background is in machine learning theory and theoretical computer science.
 I received my PhD in CS at UT Austin in 2023 under [Adam Klivans](https://www.cs.utexas.edu/~klivans/), and my undergraduate degree in math and CS at Cornell University in 2017.

 [Email](mailto:aravindprasant@gmail.com), [LinkedIn](https://www.linkedin.com/in/aravind-gollakota/)